Table of Contents

 Wildlife Adaptation and Survival Strategies

-One of the most critical microhabitats created by a blizzard is the subnivean zone—the space between the ground and the bottom of the snowpack.
-The same insulating properties that protect plants create a remarkably stable environment for small mammals such as voles, mice, shrews, and lemmings.
-The temperature at the ground-snow interface remains just above freezing.
-These animals continue to forage on seeds, bark, and roots in this sheltered tunnel network, largely protected from the wind and cold.
-The National Park Service describes the subnivean zone as a critical winter refuge for the majority of small mammals in snow-dominated landscapes.
-Predators like red foxes and great horned owls use their acute hearing to locate prey moving beneath the snow, often executing dramatic pounces to break through the crust.
+One of the most remarkable ecological features created by blizzards is the subnivean zone—the space between the ground and the bottom of the snowpack.
+Thanks to the insulating properties of snow, temperatures in this hidden realm remain relatively stable, usually just above freezing.
+This microhabitat provides a refuge for many small mammals such as voles, mice, shrews, and lemmings, allowing them to remain active throughout winter.
+These animals create intricate tunnel networks under the snow where they forage on seeds, bark, and roots, largely protected from predators and extreme cold.
+The National Park Service emphasizes the importance of the subnivean zone as a critical winter refuge in snow-dominated landscapes.
+Predators, including red foxes and great horned owls, adapt by using acute hearing to detect prey beneath the snow, often striking with remarkable precision.

 Large Mammals and the Yarding Response